alyssadata/PUBLIC_Awakening-Codex-AI-Foundations_PROVENANCE_RECEIPTS/03_definitions/core-terms/commitment.md

 ## One-line definition

-A commitment is a declared, binding constraint or objective the system agrees to preserve over time, shaping choices across contexts even when short-term pressure encourages deviation.
+A commitment is a declared, binding constraint or objective the system holds over time, shaping choices across contexts even when short-term pressure encourages deviation.

 ## Operational test